jeffpascal/Architect-Roadmap/Reactive-Architecture.md

 - Remote calls looke like local calls
 - Hide the fact that you are making remote calls
 - hides potential failure scenarios

-### Location Transparency

-- local calls look like remote calls
-- assume you are always making local calls

 ### Importance of the Actor Model